amandaguglieri/hackinglife/docs/data-encoding.md

 >- Offline Storage: In certain offline or single-page applications, Base64-encoded data can be stored in local storage or indexedDB for quick access without the need to fetch resources from the server.

+## Base 36 encoding scheme

+It's the most compact, case-insensitive, alphanumeric numeral system using ASCII characters.
+The scheme's alphabet contains all digits `[0-9]` and Latin letters `[A-Z]`.